 - Where can I get more information (Butrans)?

 Buprenorphine transdermal is an opioid pain medication that is used for around-the-clock treatment of moderate to severe chronic pain that is not controlled by other medicines.
 This medicine is not for use on an as-needed basis for pain.

 Buprenorphine transdermal may also be used for purposes not listed in this medication guide.

-What are the possible side effects of this drug (Butrans)?
+What are the possible side effects of buprenorphine transdermal (Butrans)?

-Stop using buprenorphine and call your doctor at once if you have a serious side effect such as:
+Stop using buprenorphine and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.